XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/configure-peering/use-a-peer-reservation.md

 # Use a Peer Reservation

 A [peer reservation][] is a setting that makes a `rippled` server always accept connections from a peer matching the reservation.
-The following steps describe how to use peer reservations to maintain a consistent connection from one server to a specific peer, with the permission of the peer server's administrator.
+This page describes how to use peer reservations to keep a consistent peer-to-peer connection between two servers, with the cooperation of the administrators of both servers.

+Peer reservations are most useful when the two servers are run by different parties, and the server that receives the incoming connection is a [hub server](rippled-server-modes.html#public-hubs) with many peers.
+For clarity, these instructions use the following terms:

+- The server making the outgoing connection is the **stock server**.
+This server _uses_ the peer reservation on the hub server.
+- The server receiving the incoming connection is the **hub server**.
+The administrator _adds_ the peer reservation to this server.

+However, you can use these instructions to set up a peer reservation regardless of whether one server or both are hubs, validators, or stock servers.
+It is also possible to use a peer reservation when the busier server is the one making the outgoing connection, but this process does not describe that configuration.

 ## Prerequisites

-These steps describe how to connect `rippled` servers using a peer reservation.
-This is most useful when the two servers are run by different parties.
 To complete these steps, you must meet the following prerequisites:

-- You have your own `rippled` [installed](install-rippled.html) and running.
+- The administrators both servers must have `rippled` [installed](install-rippled.html) and running.
-- You must have the cooperation of the administrator for the peer `rippled` server.
+- The administrators of both servers must agree to cooperate and must be able to communicate.
+A public communications channel is fine because you don't need to share any secret information.
-- The peer `rippled` server must be able to receive incoming peer connections.
+- The hub server must be able to receive incoming peer connections.
 For instructions on how to configure a firewall to allow this, see [Forward Ports for Peering](forward-ports-for-peering.html).
-- Both servers must be configured to sync with the same [XRP Ledger network](parallel-networks.html) (such as the production XRP Ledger, the testnet, or the devnet)
+- Both servers must be configured to sync with the same [XRP Ledger network](parallel-networks.html), such as the production XRP Ledger, the Testnet, or the Devnet.

 ## Steps

 To use a peer reservation, complete the following steps:

-### 1. Set up a permanent node key pair
+### 1. (Stock Server) Set up a permanent node key pair

+The administrator of the stock server completes this step.

-If you have already configured your server with a permanent node key pair value, you can skip ahead to [step 2: Communicate your node public key to the peer's admin](#2-communicate-your-node-public-key-to-the-peers-admin).
+If you have already configured your server with a permanent node key pair value, you can skip ahead to [step 2: Communicate your node public key to the peer's admin](#2-communicate-the-stock-servers-node-public-key).
 (For example, setting up a permanent node key pair for each server is part of the process of [setting up a server cluster](cluster-rippled-servers.html).)

-**Tip:** Setting up a permanent node key pair is optional, but makes it easier to keep the peer reservation set up if you need to erase its databases or move to a new machine.
+**Tip:** Setting up a permanent node key pair is optional, but makes it easier to keep the peer reservation set up if you need to erase your server's databases or move to a new machine.
 If you don't want to set up a permanent node key pair, you can use your server's automatically-generated node public key as reported in the `pubkey_node` field of the [server_info method][] response.

 1. Generate a new, random key pair using the [validation_create method][].
 (Omit the `secret` value.)